 Join us for new moon stargazing.
 When the moon is dark, the stars and planets shine!
 These smaller events provide the opportunity for longer viewing times, more thorough explanations of what you are seeing, how the cosmos work, and telescope technology.
-We’ve teamed up with Three Rivers Astronomy Club, who have 8″, 12″ and 15″ telescopes that will let you see the rings of Saturn and deep into the cosmos where nebulae and novae await!
+We’ve teamed up with local astronomers who have 8″, 10″ and 16″ telescopes that will let you see the rings of Saturn and deep into the cosmos where nebulae and novae await!
 This is serious stargazing for experienced and novice stargazers alike!

-There will be no stargazing in August, but come to our Solar Eclipse Day viewing on Monday, August 21st!
+And don’t miss our Solar Eclipse Day viewing on Monday, August 21st!